Knob Guide

 Fast Mode

-Each click changes volume by a configurable percentage (default: 4%; adjustable up to any value via the LF Audio AuralSync app).
+Each click changes volume by a configurable percentage (default: 4%; adjustable from 2% to 50% via the LF Audio AuralSync app or on the knob's settings menu).
 Use this for quick, large adjustments.
 For example, jumping from 100% to 0% in 10 clicks when set to 10%.

 Battery and Charging